dgagler/dgagler.github.io/index.md

 # Research Portfolio
-Interdisciplinary natural scientist with extensive bioinformatic and field experience.
-Peer-reviewed first author publications in astrobiology and cancer biology.
-Incoming PhD student at the AMNH interested in photosymbioses in sacoglossan sea slugs.
+- Interdisciplinary natural scientist with extensive bioinformatic and field experience
+- Peer-reviewed first author publications in astrobiology and cancer biology
+- Incoming PhD student at the American Museum of Natural History interested in sea slug photosymbiosis

 This portfolio showcases previous research experience in astrobiology and cancer biology which demonstrates proficiency in bioinformatic analysis of NGS data and general academic computational biology wherehow.

 [Google Scholar](https://scholar.google.com/citations?user=6l3aYEoAAAAJ&hl=en&oi=sra)